RevenueHunt/docs/docs/how-to-guides/publish-quiz-link.md

     7. **Insert a Button Block**: Within the "Image banner" section, add a new block and choose the **"Button"** option.
     8. **Paste the Quiz Link**: Click on the newly added button block to edit its settings.
 Paste the link to your quiz in the appropriate field.
     9. **Save Changes**: Make sure to save your changes by clicking on the **"Save"** button.

+=== "WooCommerce"

+    1. **Obtain the Popup Link Code**: Go to the [`Share`](https://docs.revenuehunt.com/reference/quiz-builder/#share) section of the app, then to [`Link`](https://docs.revenuehunt.com/reference/quiz-builder/#link).
+    2. Edit the **Popup Options** and click on `Get the code` to copy the link provided.
+    3. In WordPress, go to `Pages` and find the page that corresponds to the Front Page.
+Click 'Edit'.
+    4. In the WordPress Page Builder add a `Buttons` block.
+This will automatically add one button to your page builder.
+    5. Edit the button text and settings, for example, write "Take the Quiz".
+    6. Then, add a `Link` to the element.
+Under `Search or type URL` paste the code copied from the app.
+Accept with enter.
+    7. Remember to save the changes and update the live page.
+    8. From now on, whenever someone clicks on the button, a quiz popup will open.

+=== "Magento"

+    1. Add the following embed.js script before the `</head>` close tag in the header.
+        ```html
+        <script src="https://admin.revenuehunt.com/embed.js" async></script>
+        ```
+        Without it, the quiz won't be loaded on your website.
+    2. **Obtain the Popup Link Code**: Go to the [`Share`](https://docs.revenuehunt.com/reference/quiz-builder/#share) section of the app, then to [`Link`](https://docs.revenuehunt.com/reference/quiz-builder/#link).
+    3. Edit the **Popup Options** and click on `Get the code` to copy the link provided.
+    4. In your Magento dashbaord go to `Content` > `Blocks`.
+Click `Add New Block`.
+    5. Edit the Block Title, Identifier and Store View and click `Edit with Page Builder`.
+    6. Select `Elements` > `Rows` and drag a row into the canvas.
+    7. Next open `Buttons`.
+Drag the button onto the Row.
+    8. Edit the Button Text and click the gear icon to open `button settings`.
+    9. Under `Button Link` paste the link copied from the app.
+    10. Remember to save the changes.
+    11. From now on, whenever someone clicks on the button, a quiz popup will open.

+=== "BigCommerce"

+    1. Add the following embed.js script before the `</head>` close tag in the header.
+        ```html
+        <script src="https://admin.revenuehunt.com/embed.js" async></script>
+        ```
+        Without it, the quiz won't be loaded on your website.
+    2. **Obtain the Popup Link Code**: Go to the [`Share`](https://docs.revenuehunt.com/reference/quiz-builder/#share) section of the app, then to [`Link`](https://docs.revenuehunt.com/reference/quiz-builder/#link).
+    3. Edit the **Popup Options** and click on `Get the code` to copy the link provided.
+    4. In BigCommerce, go to `Storefront` > `Web Pages`.
+Find the main page.
+    5. Switch to the `HTML` editor.
+Find the place where you want to add the button and add the following HTML code.
+Remember to replace the `#quiz-QUIZID` with the link copied from the app.
+        ```html
+        <a class="button" href="#quiz-QUIZID">Take the Quiz</a>
+        ```
+    6. Save the changes.
+    7. From now on, whenever someone clicks on the button, a quiz popup will open.

+=== "Standalone"

+    1. Add the following embed.js script before the `</head>` close tag in the header.
+        ```html
+        <script src="https://admin.revenuehunt.com/embed.js" async></script>
+        ```
+        Without it, the quiz won't be loaded on your website.
+    2. **Obtain the Popup Link Code**: Go to the [`Share`](https://docs.revenuehunt.com/reference/quiz-builder/#share) section of the app, then to [`Link`](https://docs.revenuehunt.com/reference/quiz-builder/#link).
+    3. Edit the **Popup Options** and click on `Get the code` to copy the link provided.
+    4. In your store customization options find the main page.
+    5. Find the place where you want to add the button and find the button element.
+Add button text and paste the link copied from the app.
+    6. (alternatively) Find an HTML element and add the following HTML code.
+Remember to replace the `#quiz-QUIZID` with the link copied from the app.
+        ```html
+        <a class="button" href="#quiz-QUIZID">Take the Quiz</a>
+        ```
+    6. Save the changes.
+    7. From now on, whenever someone clicks on the button, a quiz popup will open.

 ---
 You've successfully set up a Quiz Link Popup on your eCommerce store.
 Don’t forget to click on the “Save” button so the changes are reflected in your store.